 I’ve been in and out of academic life.
 I was nearly thirty when I got my first fulltime lectureship in the Humanities at Brighton Polytechnic, where we set up a degree in the unchartered territory of ‘British Studies’.
 From 1995 I’ve taught part-time, with the odd break for writing; I’ve generally left jobs in order to finish a book.
 Most recently, until 2011, I taught one semester a year as a Professor in Modern English Literature and Culture at Newcastle University.
 Although I owe much to my former colleagues and students, I now call myself an independent scholar.

-I’ve been writing literary journalism, off and on, for thirty years - publishing my first reviews and fiction in the feminist magazine, Spare Rib (I was a later on the editorial collective of Feminist Review).
+I’ve been writing literary journalism, off and on, for nearly forty years - publishing my first reviews and fiction in the feminist magazine, Spare Rib (I was a later on the editorial collective of Feminist Review).

 In the ‘80s I wrote for the New Statesman, the Guardian, Sight and Sound; most recently I’ve been a contributor to the London Review of Books.